-R. SUBSEQUENT USE
+Q. SUBSEQUENT USE

 If a loan has been modified within the previous two years, re-default risk is presumed to increase following a subsequent modification.
 Before granting a modification in this circumstance, the servicer must validate the borrower has experienced a change in circumstances that led to a separate default or imminent default unrelated to the first.
 Any such decision must be documented and placed in the servicing file.
 A subsequent modification should be an unusual occurrence, and the cause of the second default should not be related to the original reason for default.
-In all cases, a borrower is only allowed one Special Loan Servicing modification during the life of the loan.

-S. LOAN NOTE GUARANTEE
+R. LOAN NOTE GUARANTEE

 The terms of the SFHGLP Loan Note Guarantee (LNG) may change.
 The LNG may be extended to coincide with the terms of a loan modification that meets the eligibility criteria as noted in 7 CFR § 3555.303.
-Any loss on the modified loan is limited to the lessor of either 90 percent of the original loan amount, or the sum of the first 35 percent of the loss and 85 percent of the balance of the loss.
+Any loss on the modified loan is limited to the lessor of either 90% of the original loan amount, or the sum of the first 35% of the loss and 85% of the balance of the loss.

-T. SERVICER NOTIFICATION REQUIREMENTS (MODIFICATIONS)
+S. SERVICER NOTIFICATION REQUIREMENTS (MODIFICATIONS)

 The servicer will upload a copy of the executed loan modification to the borrower file within 30 days of execution and no later than 60 days via USDA LINC.
-If loan modification was not executed the servicer uploads notification that modification was not executed to the borrower file via USDA LINC
+Additionally, the servicer must upload notification that if the modification was not executed by the borrower via USDA LINC.